terra-campaigns/degenesis/_notions/inklings.md

 - [ ] Anastasia is interested in the lesnjes
 - [ ] Spitalian suit on the Brochovs camp.
 Was someone who joined the clan in the past?
 - [ ] Next campaign: Kiev (Gradient Descent) or Adriatic Basin (Jehammedan triology) or something else disconnected from the characters from Nikopol.
 Then ask for which new cults players want
+- [ ] ANSUMO left bioreactors hidden on a spot on Lubos workshop, to pick it up later with tankers.

 ## Primal Odd